KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 *If you have not run the reference simulation yet, you should either follow the instructions in the main [README](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/tree/main), or modify the two lines above in [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m), then click the green 'Run' button.*

 To run a predictive simulation with the 2D model including DMD-specific impairments:
-1. Line 21 - add `S = update_settings(S)` in [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m).
+1. Line 21 - add `S = update_settings(S);` in [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m).
 This will update the settings of the 2D model with the calculated muscle weakness and stiffness.
 2. Click on the green 'Run' button

 ### Step 4.
 Visualizing and plotting the results